The Ritz Dance Performance, June 1978

 down to 3 beats.
 Calling it the New Yorker, my modest

 invention worked for a while, but I was never satisfied.
-I

-far more sophisticated.
+far more sophisticated than this goofy thing I had concocted.
 Known as the Latin

 Hustle, or Hustle for short, this beautiful dance with its syncopated timing was far

 I could learn how to dance it.
+I told Mr. Stevens about the

-I told Mr. Stevens about the Hustle, but either he didn't know
+Hustle, but either he didn't know

-or didn't care what I
+what I

-was talking about.
-I didn't know where else to learn the
+was talking about or he didn't care.
+I didn't know where

-Hustle, so I stayed in the dark and cursed my bad luck.
+else to learn the Hustle, so I stayed in the dark and cursed my

-Although I was actually teaching
+driving me crazy to feel so ignorant!
+Although I was teaching

+out on the dance floor during my nightly scouting trips.
 I was in constant fear that one day my students would realize I

 didn't know any more than they did.
 More often than not, I would learn a pattern on Monday to teach my